vaarn/vaarn.github.io/basic-rules.md

 |19|Bloody Mess| 3 |Roll 3 random wounds.
 You pass out.|
 |20|FATALITY| - |You are dead.|

 HP is replenished via Short and Long Rests.
-A __Short Rest__ is a quick sit-down, with a ration of water or a meal.
-This replenishes d8 + Constitution bonus HP.
-A __Long Rest__ is a ration of water and a meal, followed by a full night’s sleep in a safe place.
-This will either replenish all lost HP or heal one item slot’s worth of wounds.
-Ability scores that have been depleted by enemy attacks replenish at the rate of one point per day.
+- Short Rest: quick sit-down, with a ration of water or meal.
+Replenishes d8 + CON bonus HP.
+- Long Rest: full night’s sleep, with both a ration of water and a meal.
+This either replenishes all HP or heals one Wound.
+Ability defenses that have been depleted by enemy attacks replenish at the rate of one point per day.

 If your character is __Deprived__ they cannot benefit from Short or Long Rests.
 Deprivation can be incurred through many means, but the most common are starvation or thirst.